Generic Name: alemtuzumab (Intravenous route)

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies on the relationship of age to the effects of alemtuzumab have not been performed in the geriatric population.
-However, geriatric-specific problems that would limit the usefulness of this medication in the elderly are not expected.
+Appropriate studies on the relationship of age to the effects of alemtuzumab injection have not been performed in the geriatric population.
+However, geriatric-specific problems that would limit the usefulness of alemtuzumab injection in the elderly are not expected.